BuilderIO/sfcc-composable-storefront-example/README.md

 In the example below, replace `<private-key>` with the key you copied in the previous step, and change `<space-name>` to something that's meaningful to you -- don't worry, you can change it later!

-Note:
-if you're only interested in using this starter for a landing page use this command instead:

 ```
 builder create --key "<private-key>" --name "<space-name>" --debug